-Wingspan targets six states located within the Midwest for seed collection and distribution: Illinois, Indiana, Michigan, Ohio, Pennsylvania, and Wisconsin, as well as two states (Missouri & Arkansas) for habitat enhancement through P2's online technical training webinars focusing on best management practices for public land managers and private land stewards.
-All seed generated from this project will be used to support the development of geographically appropriate native plant materials for the enhancement of 10,000 acres of monarch, RPBB, and other imperiled pollinator habitat.
+Wingspan targets eight states located within the Midwest and Great Lakes Region for seed collection and distribution: Arkansas, Illinois, Indiana, Michigan, Minnesota, Ohio, Pennsylvania, and Wisconsin.
+It is also catalyzing additional habitat enhancement in these states as well as Missouri through P2's online technical training webinars focusing on best management practices for public land managers and private land stewards.
+All seed generated from this project will be used to support the development of geographically appropriate native plant materials for the enhancement of 15,625 acres of monarch, RPBB, and other imperiled pollinator habitat.